voltjia/emofacs/README.md

 ## Introduction

-"Emofacs" == "E" + "mofa" + "cs", which is a combination of "Emacs", the name of the famous editor, and "mofa", the first part of my GitHub username.
+"Emofacs" == "E" + "mofa" + "cs", which is a combination of "Emacs", the name of the famous editor, and "mofa", pinyin for the Chinese word for "magic".
 As a big fan of Emacs, I store my configuration in this repository both as a backup in case my local one is lost and for sharing.
 Anybody interested in my configuration may feel free to try it.

 ## Dependency